RK9Creator/Rama-Krishna-K-Technical-Writer-API-Software-Documentation-Specialist/README.md

 ##   Portfolio Samples

 ### 1. [GRS_API_Documentation](./GRS_API_Documentation.md)
-A beginner-level tutorial that helps business users create their first app using SharePoint list data.
-Covers interface navigation, automatic app generation, and publishing steps.
+A beginner-level.

 ### 2. [GRS_User_Guide](./GRS_User_Guide.md)
-A walkthrough for Power Platform admins to configure and apply DLP policies for environment governance, including connector grouping and policy targeting.
+A walkthrough for g.

 ### 3. [Create an Approval Workflow with Power Automate](./approval-flow-powerautomate.md)
 A task-based guide for business users to set up a simple approval flow triggered from SharePoint using a pre-built Power Automate template.